-Another reason I chose the Hotel – Apartment was because not only did it have wifi included, but also breakfast.
+Another reason I chose the Hotel – Apartment was that not only did it have wifi included, but also breakfast.
 Many hotels I looked at did not include both these options.

-Our room was brand new and ultra – modern, had a mini bar fridge, and even hot water bottle and hair dryer.
-It was also right on the edge of La Spezia town, so we could dine or shop easily, and we even walked to the harbour from our hotel on the first night.
+Our room was brand new and ultra-modern, had a mini bar fridge, and even a hot water bottle and a hair dryer.
+It was also right on the edge of La Spezia town, so we could dine or shop easily, and we even walked to the harbor from our hotel on the first night.